Understanding Osteoarthritis.

 Some contributing factors are Genetics, Age-related cartilage degeneration, trauma, or injury due to mechanical stress.

-• Secondary Osteoarthritis.
+- Secondary Osteoarthritis.

 When the predisposing factor is known.
-Degenerative changes occur as a result of the previous pathology like injury to the joint, obesity, deformity, congenital abnormalities, surgery, hormonal disorders, prior inflammatory disease such as Rheumatoid arthritis, metabolic disorders, etc.
+Degenerative changes occur as a result of the previous pathology like injury to the joint, obesity, deformity, congenital abnormalities, surgery, hormonal disorders, prior inflammatory disease such as Rheumatoid arthritis, metabolic disorders, etc.5% of the cases of OA are of this type.

 Stages of OA: